MicrosoftDocs/biztalk-docs/biztalk/core/feature-pack-add-application-project.md

 ## What you did

 In your BizTalk project, you added a BizTalk Application project (.btaproj).
 This project is used to automate deployments of your BizTalk Server projects using VSTS.
-After you created the application project, you added a reference to your BizTalk application project.
+After you created the application project, you added a reference to your BizTalk project.
 Then, you updated a JSON file that tells the automated deployment what DLLs to deploy, which binding file to use, and the order to deploy the applications.

 ## Next steps
 [Step 2: Create the VSTS token](feature-pack-create-vsts-token.md)